gecko0307/dagon/doc/Extensions.md

 ================
 Some functionality in Dagon is implemented via extension mechanism.
 Extensions are [DUB sub-packages](https://dub.pm/dub-reference/subpackages/) and should be explicitly added as dependencies to your project, for example:

-`dub add dagon:newton` - adds Newton extension available as `dagon.newton` package import.
+`dub add dagon:newton` - adds Newton extension available as `dagon.ext.newton` package import.

 All extensions are experimental and not guaranteed to work on all platforms.
 Some of them require installing third-party libraries.